Ajay-Aj-00/Test/README.md

 > 1 Provides us Reading rights of Flag([Reading authorization](https://github.com/Ajay-Aj-00/Test/tree/master/authR_Exploit))<br>
 > 2 Provides us Writing rights of Flag([Writing authorization](https://github.com/Ajay-Aj-00/Test/tree/master/authW_Exploit))<br>
 ## Now the name `authrw` is making sense `authrization for Reading and Writing`<br>
-* Defense is also a important thing as Attacking .
+* Defending our services is also important.
 So we have to [patch](https://github.com/Ajay-Aj-00/Test/tree/master/patch) the Vulnerabilities.